ricardomm7/leaflink/docs/sprintC/us024/01.requirements-engineering/Readme.md

 ### 1.7 Other Relevant Remarks

-* Implement appropriate permissions and access controls to restrict the ability to Postpone an toDoEntry to authorized GSM users only.
+* Implement appropriate permissions and access controls to restrict the ability to Postpone an toDoEntry to authorize GSM users only.